EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 In addition to publishing the software itself, various dedicated journals exist that offer the service of publishing research software papers (e.g. [Journal of Open Source Software](https://joss.theoj.org/), [Journal of Open Research Software](https://openresearchsoftware.metajnl.com/), [SoftwareX](https://www.journals.elsevier.com/softwarex/)).
 The publication/deployment stage of research software can be facilitated by, e.g., (i) CD frameworks, (ii) publication services, (iii) archival services or (iv) training and support services, (v) [research software directories](https://github.com/research-software-directory).
 A link between research software and other research objects can be established within research software directories, requiring proper IDs, e.g. by minting DOIs via [Zenodo](https://zenodo.org) or the [Software Heritage](https://www.softwareheritage.org/) IDs.
-At the latest during the publication preparation - but preferably at an as early stage as possible - metadata should be added to the software.
+At the latest during the publication preparation - but preferably at an as early stage as possible - [metadata should be added to the software][software_metadata].
 Several standards are in use and under harmonization via several EOSC-related groups (like the [EOSC Task Force FAIR Metrics and Data Quality](https://eosc.eu/advisory-groups/fair-metrics-and-data-quality/) and the [EOSC Task Force Semantic Interoperability](https://eosc.eu/advisory-groups/semantic-interoperability/)).
 Currently used standards are the [Citation File Format](https://citation-file-format.github.io/) and [CodeMeta](https://codemeta.github.io/).
 The findability can be increased by adding a citation to software and referencing in accompanying articles.